bagustris/sner/README.md

 # sner
-SNER = Speech Naturalness and Emotion Recognition
+SNER = Speech Naturalness and Emotion Recognition.
+SNER is a very simple inference of speech emotion and naturalness using machine learning pre-trained model.
+The program focuses on light size and fast inference time.
+The model is saved in .joblib format (60MB) with inference time in less than one second (0.8s inference time for 13s audio file).

-A very simple inference of speech emotion and naturalness using machine learning pre-trained model.
+## Input-output format

-Input: speech file (wav)
+Input: speech file (wav) readable by `audiofile` package
-Output: Score of valence, arousal, dominance, and naturalness in range [-1, 1]
+Output: Score of valence, arousal, dominance, and naturalness in the range [-1, 1].

 ## Installation